Compositional Hardness of Code in Large Language Models -- A Probabilistic Perspective: Experiments

 \section{Experiments}

-In this subsection we test the assumptions and results of our theoretical part.
-We create simple compositional coding problems with pairs of problems from the humaneval benchmark \citep{chen2021codex} and code contests dataset \citep{doi:10.1126/science.abq1158}.
-First, we show the results of theorem \ref{theorem:1}, stating that composition is typically harder than independently solving the subproblems.
+In this subsection we test the assumptions and results of our theory.
+We create simple compositional coding problems with pairs of problems from the Human Eval benchmark \citep{chen2021codex} and code contests dataset \citep{doi:10.1126/science.abq1158}.
+The choice to use pairs of problems and not more, is the low pass rate of $\sim 1/200$ of composition, requiring many samples.
+First, we show the results of theorem \ref{theorem:1}, stating that composition is typically harder than solving the the subproblems in parallel.
 Then, we show explicit indications for the exponential length dependence of compositional hardness, by comparing probabilities of solutions with/without composition, as theoretically suggested in lemma \ref{lemma:1}.
 Finally, we look at our assumption \ref{assumption:1} on the noise inserted into the logits of the second problem, and observe that it is indeed large enough to interfere with the decoding process (assumption \ref{assumption:1}).
 The experiments were performed on Llama-3-8B-Instruct \citep{dubey2024llama}.
+In appendix \ref{sec:mistral} we show the results apply also to Mistral-7B-Instruct-v0.3 \citep{jiang2023mistral}, and in appendix \ref{sec:70B}, we present results for Llama-3-70B-Instruct, to test dependence on model size.
 For additional experimental details, see appendix \ref{experimental_details}.